Beware foodies: this post may cause excessive drooling (keep your electronic devices safe!).

 The airline had a set up resembling a Mexican restaurant (because they were giving away a trip to Mexico).
 There were ample sitting space and samples were served.

 Holders of this specific credit card had access to an exclusive lounge serving food from Chef Michael Voltaggio.

 If you enjoy food, this event is the right place for you.
 I can say this festival expanded my culinary wings and gave me a desire to continue exploring the gastronomic universe.

-Disclosure: I attended the event with a media pass.
+Disclosure: I attended the Los Angeles Ultimate Food Festival with a media pass.
 However, all the opinions expressed here, as always, are my own.